fedora-infra/sqlalchemy-helpers/README.md

   - programmatically create or upgrade your schema,
   - get schema version information,
   - drop your tables without leaving alembic information behind
   - use a function in your `env.py` script to retrieve the database URL, and thus avoid repeating your configuration in two places.
   - migration helper functions such as `is_sqlite()` or `exists_in_db()`
 - SQLAlchemy naming convention for easier schema upgrades
 - Automatically activate foreign keys on SQLite
 - Enablement of the `query` property on your models
 - A query function `get_or_create()` that you can call directly or use on your model classes
 - Optional Flask integration: you can use sqlalchemy-helpers outside of a Flask app and feel at home
 - The models created with sqlalchemy-helpers work both inside and outside the Flask application context

+This project has 100% code coverage and aims at reliably sharing some of the basic boilerplate between applications that use SQLAlchemy.

 ## Flask integration

 This projects provides a Flask integration layer for Flask >= 2.0.0.
 This is how you can use it.

 First, create a python module to instanciate the `DatabaseExtension`, and re-export some useful helpers: